rahulgopinath/rahulgopinath.github.io/contact.md

 66123 Saarbrücken, Germany
 <p/>

-[^1]: Email is my preferred form of receiving a communication, followed by SMS, and phone calls.
+[^note]: Email is my preferred form of receiving a communication, followed by SMS, and phone calls.
 [^personal]: Personal
 [^cispa]: CISPA related